 The main indicators that you are suffering from tendinitis in the elbow include:

 - Pain slowly increasing around the outside of the elbow

-- Pain is made worse by stabilizing or moving the wrist with force
+- The pain is made worse by stabilizing or moving the wrist with force

 - Using tools